Can frugal living save you money? Absolutely it can.

 For me, I was probably in the same position you find yourself at now.
 Not enough money and your back to the wall.
 Trying to find tips for living with very little money because you HAVE to, not purely because you WANT to.

 So for you I say, start small, like I did.
-Focus on the easy frugal living tips, the ones that you can straight away that will not only save you money but that you can see yourself doing week after week.
+Focus on the easy and realistic frugal living tips.
+The ones that you can straight away that will not only save you money but that you can see yourself doing week after week.

-You will find over time that you naturally find more and more frugal tips that have the potential to save you money.
-I’ve been frugal for a very many (cough) years and I still learn new ways to save money.
+You will find over time that you naturally find more and more frugal living tips and ideas that have the potential to save you money.
+I’ve been frugal for a very many years and I still learn new ways to save money.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more here)